fluffy-bunny/fluffycore-mock-oauth2/README.md

 # fluffycore-mock-oauth2

+Have you ever wanted a dev oauth2 server just for client_credentials flow?
+Also known as Machine-2-Machine tokens.
+This project has a simple docker-compose and a secure traefik configuration.

 docker-compose that hosts a static configurable client_credentials flow oauth server.

 ## Docker-Compose